safaaleigh/studio/pages/posts/so-many-tools.md

 # So many tools ⚒

-I recently came across a really cool tool called [stackshare](https://stackshare.io) which let's you create lists of software and business tools.
+I recently came across a really cool tool called [Stackshare](https://stackshare.io) which lets you create lists of software and business tools.
 We recently wrapped up an internship program at the company I work for and one of the recurring requests from the participants was for us to share ahead of time more about the technology we use.

 When I first started working in software I was with a consulting firm called [The BHW Group](http://thebhwgroup.com).
 Being a consulting firm, we would have the opportunity to frequently evaluate the tools we used and were able to evolve our stack with each new project based on our experience.
-Now having worked for a product startup called [sibi](https://sibipro.com) for the past few years, I've seen the impact choosing the right tools can have on the way a team works together.
+Now having worked for a product startup called [Sibi](https://sibipro.com) for the past few years, I've seen the impact choosing the right tools can have on the way a team works together.

 I have compiled my working list of favorite tools [here](https://stackshare.io/safaaleigh/hearted) and [another list](https://stackshare.io/safaaleigh/everythingiveeverused) of all the tools I have ever used.
 A cool feature of stackshare is that you can post about your experiences with a tool, in particular why you decided to adopt or replace a given tool.